 We trail tested these shoes on various parts of the South West Coast Path, in the woods and over the coastal cliffs and wet rocks of Devon, and along many miles of singletrack in the Mendip and Surrey hills Areas of Outstanding Beauty.

 For us, the standout performance-enhancing feature on this shoe is the outsole, which is waaaaay more grippy than we expected it to be, given the low-profile lugs.
-Although these teeth look more like molars than incisors, there’s plenty of them, they are strategically placed and positioned, and they genuinely bite and hold hard onto whatever terrain you’re running across, including notoriously slippery surfaces such as wet wooden footbridges.
+Although these teeth look more like molars than incisors, there’s plenty of them, they are strategically placed and positioned, and they genuinely bite and hold hard onto almost any kind of terrain, including notoriously slippery surfaces such as wet wooden footbridges.
 In this regard, the Norvan have outperformed several far more aggressive-looking shoes we’ve been testing.
 However – they do not cope with really wet and muddy trails well at all, and we skidded and slid around a lot while testing the shoe in such conditions.

 A secondary bonus of these low-lying lugs is that these shoes continue to feel comfortable when you come off the rough stuff and spend some time padding along sealed surfaces.
 Time will tell if these little lugs rub away altogether over time, however, or if their performance level drops (check back in and we’ll let you know).